JdeRobot/RoboticsAcademy/_pages/exercises/Drones/drone_tello.md

 ## Robot API

-* `from HAL import HAL` - to import the HAL(Hardware Abstraction Layer) library class.
+* `import HAL` - to import the HAL(Hardware Abstraction Layer) library class.
 This class contains the functions that sends and receives information to and from the Hardware(Gazebo).
-* `from GUI import GUI` - to import the GUI(Graphical User Interface) library class.
+* `import WebGUI` - to import the GUI(Graphical User Interface) library class.
 This class contains the functions used to view the debugging information, like image widgets.

 ### Sensors and drone state